backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 #### 8. Request transaction hashes from the Status API

-The any.sender service sends the transaction to the network and periodically bumps the transaction fee until the transaction is confirmed.
+The Backbone Cabal service sends the transaction to the network and periodically bumps the transaction fee until the transaction is confirmed.
 Every fee bump changes the Ethereum transaction hash and this has an impact on the client as there is no single transaction hash to watch.
-In our example code, the client requests the list of transaction hashes from the any.sender API and then it can check with the provider if the transaction was confirmed in the blockchain.
+In our example code, the client requests the list of transaction hashes from the Backbone Cabal API and then it can check with the provider if the transaction was confirmed in the blockchain.

 ```js
 await waitForConfirmation(provider, anySenderClient, id, sentAtBlock);